Gabriel2409/docker-tuto/Readme.md

 ### ls

-`docker container ls`: sees all active containers
+- `docker container ls`: sees all active containers (old version : `docker ps`)
-(old version : `docker ps`)
+- `docker container ls -a`: sees all active and stopped containers
-`docker container ls -a`: sees all active and stopped containers `docker container ls -q`: only get short id
+- `docker container ls -q`: only get short id

 ### inspect

 - detailed view of a container : `docker inspect 6a082350011d` : we get a very detailed json of the container
 - only retrieves IP : `docker inspect --format '{{ .NetworkSettings.IPAddress }}' 6a082350011d`
-  -only retrieves state: `docker inspect --format '{{ json .State}}' 6a082350011d`
+- only retrieves state: `docker inspect --format '{{ json .State}}' 6a082350011d`

 ### logs